 Every business and sales team has its own sales processes to follow.
 This includes the method in which leads are assigned among the team, the different stages in the pipeline before the final sale, even the order in which leads are nurtured towards conversion.

 An ‘automated workflow’ is the part of the CRM that automates these processes so they can be executed digitally to perfection.
+In fact, as per a Deloitte survey, a business can reduce its general processing costs by 30% with effective workflow automation.

-For example, your sales CRM can configure leads to be routed to certain salespersons in particular ways: a round-robin routing will randomly assign leads turn by turn, or you could configure leads of certain parameters to be assigned to salespersons of a certain level.
+For example, your sales CRM can configure leads to be routed to certain salespersons in particular ways: a round-robin routing will randomly assign leads to turn by turn, or you could configure leads of certain parameters to be assigned to salespersons of a certain level.

 Of course, because each business and/or sales team has different processes & workflows, this requires a certain degree of customization on the part of the sales CRM team.
 You can usually customize the different stages, parameters, and nomenclature in different workflows.